Xtha-Sunil/Greenify/README.md

+# Realised only forking doesn't work so you need to setup in own repo.

 # Automated Daily Commits for a Green GitHub Heatmap

 This automation will make daily commits to ensure your GitHub heatmap stays green.
 Follow the steps below to set it up: